elamont174/cats-coffee-covers/README.md

 ## Agile methodology
 - A project board was set up and the project divided into user stories.
 - MoSCoW (must have, should have, could have) prioritisation was used to prioritise the importance of tasks.
-- The project board was used for time management and to keep track of tasks.
+- The project board was used to organise sprints (for time management) and to keep track of tasks.
 - The project board can be found [here](https://github.com/users/elamont174/projects/7/views/1).
 - ![Project board in action](public/images/project-board.png)
 - ![Project board in action](public/images/project-board2.png)